joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 {: .hands_on}
 >
 >
-Now we will go use the GOEnrichment tool with the new Slim Annotations file and the same study sample.
+Now we will go use the GOEnrichment tool with the new Slim Annotations file and the same study set.

 > ### {% icon hands_on %} Hands-on:
 >
 > 1. **GOEnrichment** <i class="fa fa-wrench" aria-hidden="true"></i>: Run `GOEnrichment`.
 >    - Use the **GOSlim**, **Slim Annotations**, **Mouse diff** and **Mouse population** files.
->    - Select **'No'** in the Summarize Output option.
+>    - Use the default options.
 > ![](images/galaxyMouseSlim.png)
 >
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-What is the difference when you use the GO Slim in data (instead of GO)?
->    > 2.
-What is the difference when you apply the GO Slim in data (instead of the Summarize option)?
+What differences do you observe when comparing the results obtained with the GO Slim to those obtained with the full GO, with the Summarize Output option?
 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > <ol type="1">
->    > <li> In addition to size reduction, the GO Slim shows you an representation of biological information by using high level terms that provide a broad overview of the biology.</li>
->    > <li> The difference between both is the ontology used.
-When we apply the summarize option, the GOEnrichment tool will return a summarized output (as we have seen previously), which uses the original/complete>    > </ol> ontology.
-When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, and consequently loses a lot of specification unlike the summarize option.</li>
+>    > 1.
+The differences that you observed is because the ontology used.
+When we apply the summarize option with the full GO, the GOEnrichment tool will return a summarized output (as we have seen previously), more simplify if you do not use the summarize option, but loses some specification.
+When we opted for GO Slim, the original annotation was summarized and because of this it will generate an even more summarized output, but consequently loses a lot of specification.
->    > </ol>
 >    > </details>
 >    {: .question}
 >